-Golf ball dimples are also used in the ball’s lift into the air and even help create that crazy backspin you see professionals do so well.
-Aerodynamics are a beautiful thing, right?
+Golf ball dimples are also used in the ball's lift into the air and even help create that crazy backspin on the fairway you see USGA and PGA Tour professionals do so well.
+Aerodynamics in modern golf are a beautiful thing, right?

 How Many Dimples Do Golf Balls Have?

-The number of dimples on a regulation golf ball can vary, but the common number is 300 to 500 per ball, according to Golf.com.
+The number of dimples on a regulation golf ball can vary, but the common number of indentations is 300 to 500 per ball, according to Golf.com.

 Over the years, the surface of the ball has changed.
-So has the way the ball flies and how the ball spins.
+So has the way the ball flies, the ball's trajectory and how the ball spins.
+Hell, even the spin rate and lift force has changed.
 Higher swing speeds and launch angles and all of that add to the equation, too.

 None of it would really matter or be possible without a dimpled ball.